Liam Sanford: Biography

 Sanford began playing hockey for Wycombe Hockey Club and the RAF before joining Team Bath Buccaneers.
 Sanford became the first-ever Team Bath Buccaneers men's player to represent England Hockey at senior level when he helped his country to a 5–2 win over South Africa in Cape Town.

-In 2017, Sanford joined Reading in the Men's England Hockey League Premier Division for the 2017–18 season and while there represented England and won a bronze medal at the 2018 Commonwealth Games in Gold Coast.
+In 2017, Sanford joined Reading in the Men's England Hockey League Premier Division for the 2017–18 season, and while there represented England and won a bronze medal at the 2018 Commonwealth Games in Gold Coast.

 He transferred to Old Georgians for the 2019–20 season.
-Sanford earned a call up to the Great Britain Olympic squad for the delayed 2020 Olympics Games in Tokyo.
+Sanford earned a call-up to the Great Britain Olympic squad for the delayed 2020 Olympics Games in Tokyo.

 Sanford helped Old Georgians win the league and cup double during the 2022-23 season and the league title during the 2023-24 season.

 He was selected to represent Great Britain at the 2024 Summer Olympics.
 The team went out in the quarter-finals after losing a penalty shootout to India.

+He won another Premier league title with Old Georgians in 2026.